he-dev/SmartConfig/README.md

 </appSettings>
 ```

-To read this connection string we'll create our first **SmartConfig** by defining a static class with the SmartConfigAttribute.
+To read this connection string we'll create our first **SmartConfig** by defining a static class with the `SmartConfigAttribute`.
 We define one nested class that will represent the `connectionStrings` section in the `app.config`.
 The `ExampleDb` field is the name of the connection string.

 ### ExampleAppConfig.cs
 ```cs